ava-labs/teleporter/contracts/validator-manager/MessageSpec.md

 ### `RegisterSubnetValidatorMessage`

-Description: Issued by the Validator Manager contract in order to register a Subnet validator
+Description: Register a Subnet Validator on the P-Chain

 Signed by: Subnet
 Consumed by: P-Chain